 When you hear the word “wrinkles,” most people think of the wrinkles on their faces.
-And our faces do tend to wrinkle first due to the approximately 20 facial muscles pulling on our facial skin as we make thousands of facial expressions every day.
+Our faces do tend to wrinkle first due to the 20 facial muscles pulling on our facial skin as we make thousands of facial expressions every day.

-At the first sign of forehead wrinkles or wrinkles under the eyes, many people begin to take extra precautions to age gracefully and to keep their face looking as healthy as possible.
-And while your face may be your primary concern, there are other areas of your skin that can show signs of aging as well.
+At the first sign of forehead wrinkles or loose skin, many people begin to take extra precautions to age gracefully and to keep their face looking as healthy as possible.
+And while your face may be your primary concern, other areas of your skin can show signs of aging as well.

-The skin on our neck, chest, and the backs of our hands may appear to age more quickly than other areas of our bodies.
-These areas tend to have thinner skin, less adipose (fat) tissue, and more sun exposure over our lifetimes.
+The skin on our chest, backs of our hands, and neck area may appear to age more quickly than other areas of our bodies.
+That is because these areas tend to have thin skin, less adipose (fat) tissue, and more sun exposure over our lifetimes.

 In this article, we will explore the types of neck lines you may see and the options for treatment for neck wrinkles.
 But…